KAIST-Google-Solution-Challenge/backend/README.md

 ### service-account-key.json

 To access [`Google Speech To Text Api`](https://cloud.google.com/speech-to-text?hl=en), `service-account-key.json` should be created and stored in the root directory of this project.
+Additionally, it should be save as an environmental variable.

+`export GOOGLE_APPLICATION_CREDENTIALS=service-account-key.json`

 **note: service account key's filename should be exactly same as `service-account-key.json`**